 This project seeks to enhance the identity of the Water Street commercial corridor by creating a pedestrian-oriented environment through landscaping, improving pedestrian safety, maintaining appropriate traffic flow, prioritizing commercial curb access, incorporating traffic calming measures, and including sustainable elements to improve resiliency.
 The scope of work includes intersection improvements and traditional streetscape elements throughout the Corridor such as curb extensions, bump-outs, benches, street trees, and planters.
 After multiple delays caused by the Pandemic, contractors mobilized on the site in May and started construction on Water Street from Whitehall to Moore Street conducting utility and water main alignment work.
-Unfortunately, scope changes and revisions became necessary due to Con Edison utility alignment issues that included utility work at Whitehall Plaza and Water Street.
-Work continued with additional crews along Water Street from Broad to Coenties Slip and although some progress was made due to utility scope revisions delays from the utility companies on support work there will be greater than anticipated schedule impacts.
+Numerous scope changes and revisions became necessary due to Con Edison utility alignment issues that included utility work at Whitehall Plaza and Water Street.

+During the fourth quarter of 2022, work continued with additional crews along Water Street from Broad to Coenties Slip with some of progress being made related to Con Edison utility scope revisions.
+Unfortunately, during the first quarter of 2023, more Con Edison issues surfaced again halting project progress.
 The current timeline for the overall project has been extended to late 2024.
-LMDC and the New York City Economic Development Corporation (NYCEDC) are working on expediting work related to the LMDC funded portion of the project which is expected to be completed in the summer of 2023.
-During the past quarter over \$837,000 in reimbursement requests was paid from this activity for work completed through February 2022.
+However, New York City Economic Development Corporation (NYCEDC) and the contractors continue focusing on expediting the work related to the LMDC funded portion of the project which was expected to be completed in the summer of 2023 but is now further delayed.
+Timeline updates are being prepared and project continuation will depend upon the results.
+During the past quarter just over \$12,000 in reimbursement requests was paid from this activity for work completed in 2022.
 The resident engineer continued coordinating efforts among all involved agencies and contractors while balancing the concerns of residents and businesses as construction moves forward.

-This Report Period Cumulative Actual Total / Expected
+This Report Period Cumulative Actual Total / Expected Total Total of Linear feet of Public 0 3800/3800 of Persons

-Total Total

-of Linear feet of Public 0 3800/3800

 Beneficiaries - Area Benefit Survey

 Low Mod Total Low/Mod%

-of Persons 0 0 10000 0.00